PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Improve-Background-Operator.md

 1. Add a boolean property to `BackgroundJob` objects called `ShowData` that identifies if the job is currently configured to show data or not.
 1. Add an integer property to `BackgroundJob` objects called `ProcessId` that identifies the ID of the process where the job is running.
 1. Add a `-ShowInHost` parameter to `Start-Job` that sets `ShowData` to true and hooks up event handlers as described in the first item in this list.
-1. Add a `$!` variable to store the most recently run job.
+1. Add a `$!` variable to store the most recently run job (or jobs if multiple jobs are launched at the same time, e.g. `cmd1 & cmd2 & cmd3`).

 ## Alternate Proposals and Considerations